Skip to main content

 “I told you to come alone, but I guess that was too hard.
 So try this- I’m gone.”

-5. Jason Bourne is witty
+5. Jason Bourne is terse and witty

 Of course he is.
-He’s a bloody smart fellow after all, and if he’s not funny and witty, how else would you explain the last line of the first film, when his long lost partner on the road Marie asks, “Do you have ID?”, and he replies, “Not really”?
+He’s a damn smart fellow after all, and if he’s not funny and witty, how else would you explain the last line of the first film, when his long lost partner on the road Marie asks, “Do you have ID?”, and he replies, “Not really”?

 Jarda: “Word in the ether was you’d lost your memory.”

-Jason Bourne: “You still should have moved.”
+Bourne: “You still should have moved.”

 Mark Debono